yosoydead/node-tutorial/sql introduction/readme.md

-Starting code provided at the beginning of the module.
+* Starting code provided at the beginning of the module.
 The first package installed besides the other ones is **mysql2**.
+* The first table created is the **products** table.
+It has the following fields: id, title, price, description, imageUrl.